How WEIRD is Usable Privacy and Security Research? (Extended Version): Introduction

-The research methodologies, i.e., the methods of recruiting participants and conducting a user study, for UPS are often interdisciplinary.
-Many of these methodologies are drawn from psychology, behavioral sciences, and human-computer interaction (HCI).
-In these research fields, the majority of participants have been reported to be Western, which has caused the issue that many of the findings on technology design accumulated over several years have been obtained from largely Western samples and may not generalize to other countries and cultures.
-Henrich et al. indicated that U.S. participants were common outliers on many psychological measures and this skew made participants ``WEIRD'' (Western, Educated, Industrialized, Rich, and Democratic)~\cite{BBS2010_Henrich}.
-Linxen et al. published a paper in 2021 entitled ``How WEIRD is CHI?'' in which they conducted a literature review and quantitatively confirmed the WEIRD skew of participant samples at CHI, one of the top conferences in HCI~\cite{CHI2021_Linxen}.
-Because the residents of WEIRD countries are a minority of the world population, this fact is suggested to have a significant impact on the generalizability of HCI research.
-Although the WEIRD framework, which includes indicators based on national statistics or characteristics, has the limitation of participant sampling (e.g., in the Global South individually wealthy people are more accessible), it has been successful in providing a broad picture of geographic diversity.
+The research methodologies, i.e., recruiting participants and conducting a user study, for UPS are often interdisciplinary.
+Many of these methodologies are drawn from human-computer interaction (HCI), psychology, and behavioral sciences.
+In these research fields, the majority of participants have been reported to be Western, which has caused the issue that many of the findings accumulated over several years may not generalize to other countries and cultures.
+Henrich et al. indicated that U.S. participants were common outliers on many psychological measures and this fact made these participants ``WEIRD'' (Western, Educated, Industrialized, Rich, and Democratic)~\cite{BBS2010_Henrich}.
+Linxen et al.~\cite{CHI2021_Linxen} published a paper in 2021 entitled ``How WEIRD is CHI?'' in which they conducted a literature review and quantitatively confirmed the WEIRD skew of participant samples at CHI, one of the top conferences in HCI.
+Because the residents of WEIRD countries are a minority of the world population, this fact is suggested to significantly impact the generalizability of HCI research.
+Although the WEIRD framework, which includes indicators based on national statistics or characteristics, has the limitation of assessing participant sampling (e.g., in the Global South individually wealthy people may be more accessible), it has been successful in providing a broad picture of the geographic diversity of the participants.